MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

 ---

 # Tutorial: Manage synonyms
-In this example, we will create a synonym conflation model to apply to the Customer entity type.
+In this example, let's create a synonym conflation model to apply to the Customer entity type.

 ## Prerequisite
 * [create an ontology](/create-ontology.md)